poemyou/sweet-mbg/README.md

 # sweet-mbg
-# help you to generate model code
+## help you to generate mybatis model code
-# help you to be a man not a robot
+## help you to be a man not a robot